 Start: Treylon Burks

 Adams' rostered percentage will likely be down after burning many DFS players while recording just two catches for 12 yards last week.
 But he's a strong bounce-back candidate after leading the league in target share and air yards during his Raiders debut.
-Moreover, Hunter Renfrow looks highly questionable after missing practice this week with concussion issues.
+On top of that, Hunter Renfrow is out with concussion issues and Josh Jacobs will play through an illness that could limit his effectiveness.
 Tennessee's defense is far more susceptible against the pass than run; the Titans have allowed the most fantasy points to outside receivers this season, so expect a busy Week 3 for Adams.

-Darren Waller also deserves a boost in this matchup if Renfrow sits; Waller's salary is 33 percent cheaper than Travis Kelce's this week in Yahoo DFS.
+Darren Waller also deserves a boost in this matchup with Renfrow sitting and Jacobs not 100 percent; Waller's salary is 33 percent cheaper than Travis Kelce's this week in Yahoo DFS.

 Burks may still be a limited route runner, but the rookie is also a fantasy explosion just waiting to happen.
 He leads the NFL in target per route run rate and would rank behind only Stefon Diggs, Tyreek Hill and Jaylen Waddle in yards per route run (3.40) if he qualified.
 All this after he missed time and mostly struggled throughout a disappointing preseason.